Bulldog Drummond

-Overview

 After an unsuccessful one-off appearance as a policeman in The Strand Magazine, the character was reworked by McNeile into a gentleman adventurer for his 1920 novel Bulldog Drummond.
 McNeile went on to write ten Drummond novels, four short stories, four stage plays and a screenplay before his death in 1937.
 The stories were continued by his friend Gerard Fairlie between 1938 and 1954.

 Drummond is a First World War veteran, brutalised by his experiences in the trenches and bored with his post-war lifestyle.
 He publishes an advertisement looking for adventure, and soon finds himself embroiled in a series of exploits, many of which involve Carl Peterson—who becomes his nemesis—and Peterson's mistress, the femme fatale Irma.
 After his first adventure, Drummond marries his client, Phyllis Benton.
 In later episodes, Benton becomes involved in Drummond's exploits, often as the victim of kidnapping by Drummond's enemies.

 In 1921 an adaptation of the first novel was staged in London, with Gerald du Maurier playing the role of Drummond; the play was further adapted for the 1922 silent film Bulldog Drummond, with Carlyle Blackwell in the lead role.
 Several other Drummond films followed, either based on McNeile's stories or with unique storylines.